YoussefAshraf397/Blog-Laravel/README.md

 We Have notifications for our all users like: Notify Admin when needing approval editor post and notify editor when admin approve the post and notify subscriber or visitors when adding new post via mail## Learning Laravel

+Link of Blog is deployed on herouku : https://blogmangerlaraa.herokuapp.com/